Nesquik: Groquik (Quikáras)

 France and Greece first had another mascot for Nesquik, which was a giant fat yellow hippopotamus-like cartoon creature with a deep voice, wearing a hat with red and white stripes, called Groquik—a variation of Gros Quik ("Fat Quik"), created by Gilbert Mast and puppeteered by Yves Brunier.
-In Greece, the mascot was called Κουικάρας (or Quikáras—English: "Big Quik") He was later replaced by Quicky, much to the discontent of fans who protested against the lack of a sympathetic character and the Americanism.
+In Greece, the mascot was called Κουικάρας (or Quikáras—English: "Big Quik").
+He was later replaced by Quicky, much to the discontent of fans who protested against the lack of a sympathetic character and the Americanism.

 The character was created in 1978.
-His first appearance was in the French magazine, Téléjunior in April 1979.
+His first appearance was in the French magazine Téléjunior in April 1979.
 The designer of the character was Gilbert Mas.
-In the French advertisements where Groquik was depicted; he was a puppet character portrayed by renowned French puppeteer Yves Brunier, who manufactured and portrayed puppets as a ventriloquist.
+In the French advertisements where Groquik was depicted, he was a puppet character portrayed by renowned French puppeteer Yves Brunier, who manufactured and portrayed puppets as a ventriloquist.
 He has also created famous characters such as Casimir, L'Île aux enfants, and worked on The Muppet Show.

-The Greek character's catchphrase was: "I have a craving for Neskouik!" (at the time, this translated into Quik, as the name had not yet been changed) The French character's catchphrase was the same, but in French.
-These catchphrases were passed on to their successor, the Nesquik Bunny.
-In the Greek television ads, Kouikaras would chase after thieves who kidnapped children, after trying to steal their Quik; the children refused to give their Quik to the thieves, so the thieves stole the children along with the Quik.
-Kouikaras would catch the thieves, saved the children, and returned the Quik to the children.
-Over the years, this basic advertising format spawned various variations, such as ads where pirates stole Quik and kidnapped children, and they were saved by Kouikaras; another version followed the basic format, but was instead set in space.
-Many other versions followed this format, and some still follow this format today with the Nesquik Bunny.

-The last ad with Kouikaras (which was played in Greece) showed a train at a train station soon to be leaving the station.
-Kouikaras was at the station, and dozens of children at the station said goodbye to Kouikaras, soon after he boarded the train, and it began to leave the station.
-As it left the station, and the children waved goodbye, thieves once again stole the Quik, and Quicky the bunny (who had been at the station the entire time) caught the thieves and returned the Quik back to the children.

-In 2001, Nesquik launched a website, which was dedicated to Groquik.
-The website contained old Nesquik commercials and advertisements, contests, e-cards, logos, and more.